Stephen P. Shao

 Stephen Pinyee Shao, Sr. (January 24, 1924 – September 5, 2013) was a Chinese-American professor of business management, an international author and speaker, and humanitarian.
-He was born in Zarkow, China, on January 24, 1924 (Agricultural Calendar December 19, 1923).
+He was born in the Zhakou township of Yixing, Jiangsu, on January 24, 1924 (Agricultural Calendar December 19, 1923).

 Early life

 Shao's early education was interrupted by the Second Sino-Japanese War, moving him from Jiangsu, Shanghai, Zhejiang, Jiangxi, Anhui, Fujing, Guangdon, and Guangxi as he fought for an education.
 In 1946 he graduated from the National Business Administration College in Hunan with the rank of number one in his class.
 He then worked two years in the National Resources Commission of China.

 In August 1948, Shao traveled to the United States; for graduate studies.
 In 1949 he received a Master of Arts degree from Baylor University.
 In 1956 he obtained a PhD degree from the University of Texas.
-He was the first Chinese student in America to earn a doctorate in Business Administration.
+He was the first Chinese student in America to earn a doctorate in business administration.